-How does University of Yale return the artifacts of Machu Picchu?
+How does the University of Yale return the artifacts of Machu Picchu?

 Some Sample Artifacts from Machu Picchu

-Listed below are some example of artifacts from Machu Picchu
+Listed below are some examples of artifacts from Machu Picchu

 3. Bismuth (Ceremonial Knife): The ceremonial knife made of bismuth was the earliest Inca artifact discovered in Machu Picchu.

-4. White Kaolin Plate: The White Kaolin Plate was discovered at an old burial site that contained the remains of three adult women.
+4. White Kaolin Plate: The White Kaolin Plate was discovered at an old burial site containing three adult women’s remains.

 What are the Movies about Machu Picchu?